Jack-cky/SuperPriceWatchdog/README.md

 <a name="3"></a>

 ## Solution Architecture
-SuperPriceWatchdog is built on top of the **Consumer Council**'s [OPW](https://data.gov.hk/en-data/dataset/cc-pricewatch-pricewatch) data, which provides the previous day's prices and promotions from supermarkets.
+SuperPriceWatchdog is built on top of the **Consumer Council**'s [OPW](https://data.gov.hk/en-data/dataset/cc-pricewatch-pricewatch) data, which provides item prices and promotions from supermarkets.

 Each day, a data pipeline retrieves the data and stores it in a **PostgreSQL** database.
-The ETL process is executed using **Polars**, which efficiently handles data structure and manipulation.
+The ETL process is executed using **Polars** to handle data structure and manipulation.
 At the end of the pipeline, daily price alerts are triggered and sent to users.
 Through a webhook method, users interact with SuperPriceWatchdog on **Telegram**, sending requests to a **Flask** application that processes their messages.

 Both the pipeline and the web application are hosted on a **PythonAnywhere** Beginner account, while the database is maintained on **Supabase**’s free tier.
-These providers generously offer serverless computing resources, making it possible to host and operate the service efficiently at no cost.
+These providers generously offer serverless computing resources, making it possible to host and operate the service at no cost.

 <div align="center">
   <a href="https://t.me/SuperPriceWatchdogBot"><img src="./imgs/solution_architect.png" width="60%"></a>